jordanblakey/react-ecosystem/README.md

 `create-react-app .`<br>
 `npm install -g create-react-app`<br>
 `npm i --save-dev enzyme enzyme-adapter-react-16`<br>
+`npm install --save redux react-redux redux-devtools`<br>
+`npm install --save-dev react-router react-router-dom`<br>
+`npm install --save-dev babel-jest regenerator-runtime`<br>

 ### Redux Explained:

-The whole state of your app is stored in an object tree inside a single store.
+- The whole state of your app is stored in an object tree inside a single store.
-The only way to change the state tree is to emit an action, an object describing what happened.
+- The only way to change the state tree is to emit an action, an object describing what happened.
-To specify how the actions transform the state tree, you write pure reducers.
+- To specify how the actions transform the state tree, you write pure reducers.

 That's it!